vlayer-xyz/vlayer/book/src/introduction.md

 ### Sections
 **Getting Started**

 To get started with vlayer, [install vlayer](/getting-started/installation.html), set up your [first project](/getting-started/first-steps.html) and check out the explainer section to learn [how vlayer works](/getting-started/how-it-works.html).
+Finally take a look into [devnet & testnet](/getting-started/dev-and-production.html) to learn about vlayer environments.

 **Features**